garritfra/garrit.xyz/content/posts/2022-05-24-cloning-windows-to-a-new-drive.md

 ---
 title: Cloning Windows to a new drive
 date: "2022-05-24"
-tags: "note, guide, windows, til, 100DaysToOffload"
+tags: "note, guide, windows, til, 100DaysToOffload, tech"
 ---

 My grandpa has been using his current computer for about 10 years now.
 After